smallwat3r/tubestatus/README.md

 ```
 ## Running
 Running is as easy as a simple `tubestatus` in the terminal.
-You can also search for specific lines by typing `tubestatus <pattern>`.
+You can also search for specific lines by typing `tubestatus <contains>`.